mororo250/Gsoc-sun-sky/gsoc_final_report.md

 Some other renderers have implemented an improved version of the Hosek model, as Vray and Corona Renderer.
 There are several ways to improve the Hosek sky model.
 Some of them are:

-Recompute all the input values using a more accurate non-analytical sky model, as libradtran for example.
+* Recompute all the input values using a more accurate non-analytical sky model, as libradtran for example.
-Include after sunset conditions to the original model.
+* Include after sunset conditions to the original model.
+* Add aerial perspective.

 ## Conclusion